LedgerHQ/ledgerjs/API.md

 Returns **any** a promise of descriptors

-### discover
+### listen

-Listen all descriptors that can be opened.
-This will call cb() with all available descriptors and then the new ones that gets discovered in the future until unsubscribe is called. events can come over times, for instance if you plug a USB device after listen() or a bluetooth device become discoverable
+Listen all device events for a given Transport.
+The method takes an Obverver of DescriptorEvent and returns a Subscription (according to Observable paradigm <https://github.com/tc39/proposal-observable> ) a DescriptorEvent is a `{ descriptor, type }` object. type can be `"add"` or `"remove"` and descriptor is a value you can pass to `open(descriptor)`. each listen() call will first emit all potential device already connected and then will emit events can come over times, for instance if you plug a USB device after listen() or a bluetooth device become discoverable.

-Type: function (observer: Observer&lt;Descriptor>): Subscription
+Type: function (observer: Observer&lt;DescriptorEvent&lt;Descriptor>>): Subscription

 **Parameters**